SOFIE-project/identity-authentication-authorization/README.md

 ### Prerequisites

-Tests are executed using pytest.
-To install it execute `pip3 install -U pytest`
+Tests are executed using pytest and pytest-asyncio.
+To install it execute

+* pip3 install -U pytest
+* pip3 install pytest-asyncio

 ### Running the tests
 From the root directory run `python3 -m pytest -s  tests/`